-What Do Crane or Tower Operator Do?
+What is a Crane or Tower Operator?

-Position Description Operate mechanical boom and cable or tower and cable equipment to lift and move materials, machines, or products in many directions.
+Occupation Description Operate mechanical boom and cable or tower and cable equipment to lift and move materials, machines, or products in many directions.

-Crane or Tower Operator Responsibilities
+Daily Life Of a Crane or Tower Operator

 - Review daily work or delivery schedules to determine orders, sequences of deliveries, or special loading instructions.